Local Information

 Restaurants: There are many excellent restaurants in Pisa.
 Explore!
 In general, one should avoid non-Italian restaurants in Pisa or restaurants which serve dinner before 7.

-Coffee Houses: There are numerous excellent places (‘bar’) to get coffee in Pisa, but they may not be used to patrons camping out for several hours trying to prove theorems.
+Coffee Houses: There are numerous excellent places (‘bar’) to get coffee in Pisa, but they may not be used to our habit of camping out for several hours trying to prove theorems.
 For that, you could try the Cavelieri.

 Exploring the Area: